MatthewCacutt/Year2Sem1-Notes/Stress Analysis & Mechanics of Dynamical Systems/Stress Analysis.md

 This equation is only true for constant values of $E$ and $I$.

 ## Area Moment of Inertia

+### First Moment Area of Inertia $Q$
+The First Moment Area of Inertia, often referred to as the _first moment of area_, is a geometric property that describing the distribution of a shape's area relative to an axis.
+It is primarily used to locate the centroid of a shape and to evaluate bending stresses in beams.

+For a given shape, the first moment of area about an axis is defined as:
+$$
+Q=\int{y}\;dA
+$$
+where $y$ is the perpendicular distance from the axis to an area element $dA$.
+It can simply be thought of as the area of a cross section above and below a defined axis multiplied by the distance to the centroid of the subarea.
+The largest value for $Q$ occurs when the axis of interest is the neutral axis of the cross section.
+### Second Moment Area of Inertia $I$
-The Area Moment of Inertia is a property describing the distribution of a shape's area relative to an axis.
+The Second Area Moment of Inertia is a geometric property describing the distribution of a shape's area relative to an axis.
 The further material is away from the axis through which a beam is bending, the more resistance to bending it will have in that axis though it should be noted that at extremes, problems with buckling and bending may occur in other axes.

 The contribution that each unit area has to the area moment of inertia scales quadratically with distance from the bending axis.